a45r78/yt-summary/README.md

 *   Download transcripts from YouTube videos and playlists.
 *   Summarize transcripts using a configurable API (OpenRouter).
 *   Save summaries to Markdown files.
-*   Configurable API key, user prompt, system prompt, and context.
+*   Configurable user prompt, system prompt, and context.

 ## Getting Started